 The iPhone is renowned for its high-quality camera sensors, and you can make even better use of it with the right apps.
-Although the native camera app is good enough, third-party options give you access to a lot more features to up your photography game.
+Although the native camera app is good enough, third-party options give you access to many features to up your photography game.
 Whether it’s varied settings and controls or a range of editing tools, you can explore a whole new world with these best iPhone camera apps.

 - ProCam 7